 And who doesn’t like a good story well-told?

 Don’t forget to browse the small gift shop before or after your tour for gifts.
 Some of the Master’s Collections of bourbon can only be found in stock at the distillery.

-One distinguishing feature of Woodford Reserve is that they are the only distillery to use three copper pots in the making of their bourbons.
+One distinguishing feature of Woodford Reserve is that they are the only distillery to use three copper pot stills in the making of their bourbons.